yanniskatsaros/yanniskatsaros/README.md

 ### Hey there 👋

-I'm Yannis and I'm originally from Athens, Greece.
-I'm currently working as a Data Engineer and Data Scientist, and pursuing a Masters in Data Science from Johns Hopkins University.
+I'm Yannis and I'm originally from Athens, Greece :greece:.
+Currently, I'm working as a Software Engineer at [Trovata](https://trovata.io) on the Data Platform Engineering team.
+In the past, I've enjoyed working in a variety of similar roles including Data Engineering and Data Science.
 In my free time, I enjoy working out, traveling with my wife, programming, listening to music/podcasts, reading, and learning.
 If you'd like to get in touch, please feel free to reach out by email or you can contact me on Twitter or LinkedIn.

 <div align="center">
   <a href="mailto:yannis@katsaros.io">